 She Wore a Yellow Dress:

-Five years in the writing, this is an account of two young people from very different backgrounds who find love and affection together, despite jealousies and self-interest.
-They must cope with the social chaos created in Britain during the 60s and 70s by governments, trade unions and businesses.
+Five years in the writing, this is an account of two young people (John and Jean-Louise) who come from very different backgrounds but find love and affection together despite jealousies and self-interest.
+They must cope with the social chaos created in Britain during the 1960s and 70s by governments, trade unions and businesses.
+John is an avid bird watcher.

-An awkward Yorkshire farm boy (as described in the separate novel Unplanned), with few prospects and a sophisticated town girl from Manchester meet for the first time during their final undergraduate year at Hull University on Bonfire Night (5th November) in 1965.
+As an awkward Yorkshire farm boy (whose origins are described in the separate novel Unplanned, a World War 11 family mystery story), John appears to have few prospects when he meets a sophisticated town girl from Manchester on Bonfire Night (5th November) in 1965, during their final undergraduate year at Hull University.
 The relationship develops and this coming-of-age story goes well beyond the wedding where the curtain often drops in other stories.

-As a young adult, John is preoccupied with building a career at Ford of Britain whereas Jean-Louise teaches and expects to receive his dedicated attention, spontaneous affection and unquestioning loyalty because of the sacrifices she has made for him.
-When that does not happen, she seeks help from elsewhere.
+As a young graduate, John is preoccupied with building a career at Ford of Britain whereas Jean-Louise chooses teaching and expects to receive John’s dedicated attention, spontaneous affection and unquestioning loyalty because of the sacrifices she has made for him.
+When that does not happen, she looks elsewhere.

-- Efforts to control the trade unions through In Place of Strife, 1969 and the Tories Industrial Relations Act, 1971
+• Efforts to legally control trade unions through In Place of Strife and the Tories Industrial Relations Act, 1971

-Ever since his childhood, John has held a passionate interest in bird watching and Jean-Louise encourages the hobby throughout their relationship.
-As the years go by, John realizes that, as well as serendipity and the help from others, his career and social life has advanced as a result of the skills acquired from his hobby of birding.
-Each chapter ends with an illustration and a description of a bird species of Britain that reflects the theme of bird watching throughout the book, and mirrors the characters’ development at each stage of the story.
+Throughout the story, John displays his passion for bird watching and Jean-Louise encourages the hobby during the relationship.
+As the years go by, John realizes that, as well as serendipity and the help from Jean-Louise and others, his life has been strongly influenced by his hobby of birding.
+At the end of each chapter there is an illustration of a featured bird that reflects the theme of that chapter and can illustrate human behavior and character.

 Buy the Book